AbuAzme/Effects/README.md

 # AbuAzme TV Effects with Points

 <h2>Guide to AbuAzmeTV's special Effects on Live Stream using Points. </h2>
-"Check your how many points you have before start using the effects"
+"Check how many points you have before start using the effects"

 <h3> Sound Effects </h3>